-The diagram shown in Figure 3-2 describes the supported Host interfaces, which include ISA or Generic Embedded.
-The Host interface is an 8, 16 or 32 bit wide address / data bus with extensions for 32, 16 and 8 bit embedded RISC and ARM processors.
+The diagram shown in Figure 3.2 describes the supported Host interfaces, which include ISA or Generic Embedded.
+The Host interface is an 8 or 16 bit wide address / data bus with extensions for embedded RISC and ARM processors.

-The figure shown next page describes the Microchip LAN91C111 functional blocks required to integrate a 10/100 Ethernet Physical layer framer to the internal MAC.
+The figure shown next page describes the SMSC LAN91C113 functional blocks required to integrate a 10/100 Ethernet Physical layer framer to the internal MAC.